 Public schools are educational institutions that are funded by the state.
 It is the most attended form of school, as it is free and you won’t have to contribute towards tuition fees or other forms of fees.
 The school is likely to request an annual contribution in order to help with resources, and this sum is generally set by the principal in consultation with the school community and bearing the budget requirements in mind.
 While this will help the institution your children may be attending, it is by no means compulsory.
 Like any establishment, however, you will be expected to contribute towards the costs of your children’s uniform, textbooks, school meals, excursions and disposable equipment, alongside repayments for any lost library books.
 It’s easy to plan the cost of your child’s education, however, as estimates are issued at the beginning of each semester for each subject studied.
 Remember that many families are eligible for education assistance from the Department of Human Services.

 Class sizes are roughly fifteen students for every teacher, which allows for each child to be sufficiently supervised and to receive adequate individual attention and monitoring.
+Teachers often use resources like http://gradecam.com/tools/formative-assessment/ to help modify their teaching style to what’s best for the children.
 Most institutions have high-quality teachers sourced from universities who have been trained especially in meeting the needs of the age group that they will be teaching.
 One particular thing to bear in mind when choosing a public school is that you need to apply to one in your catchment area.
 Generally speaking, you will not be accepted by schools further afield, as each institution has to ensure that it provides quality education to those in its own catchment zone and if they start accepting other students, class numbers will rise, and performance will be affected.
 If you have a child with special learning needs, this may also be the preferable option, as the state provides funding for aides and extra specialist resources.

 A private school is an educational system that is largely funded by the parents of the attending children.
 It will cost more than sending your children to a public school because you have to pay fees in order for them to attend, which can vary from $2500 a year to $20,000 a year depending on the institution.
 The curriculum is likely to be relatively similar to that of public schools and the content taught for the four main subjects (English, history, maths, and science) is standardized, so children in private schools will be taught the same as public school students.
 However, what many parents find attractive when it comes to private schools is the increased quality of resources.
 As private schools have more money available at their disposal, they update teaching equipment, as well as software and technology that is used in teaching more regularly.
 They are also likely to have more subjects on offer, more excursions, and a wider choice of extra-curricular activities on offer.
 You can also choose whether your child attends a mixed gender school, a private girls school, or a private boys school too.
 If you emigrate to a different country you will find that there are many private international schools that follow the same curriculum as a britsh school, for example if you move to Thailand your children can Study The British Curriculum in Bangkok at the Ascot International School, you’d be quite surprised at just how many school there are all over the world that follow the british curriculum.

 The clue to homeschooling lies in the name: you quite literally teach your child yourself at home.
-While this may seem like an attractive option, as you know exactly what your child is learning and can control their environment more closely, it’s likely that they’ll miss out on the important social aspect of education that takes place in classrooms with students from all sorts of other backgrounds.
+While this may seem like an attractive option, as you know exactly what your child is learning and can control their environment more closely, you could even use sites like these high school online courses to make sure that they aren’t missing out on too much.
+However, it’s likely that they’ll miss out on the important social aspect of education that takes place in classrooms with students from all sorts of other backgrounds.
 It’s also generally better to entrust teaching to individuals who are specialized in each given field.